maverickronin/PowerRestic/README.md

 ##### Opening repositories in general

 PowerRestic will first attempt to "open" a repository with the `cat config` command.
 It will  first attempt with the `--insecure-no-password` flag and then prompt for a password if that fails.
-The password will be passed to restic via the `RESTIC_PASSWORD` environment variable.
+The password will be cached to an encrypted file in the working directory.
+The encryption key is tied to both the specific computer and user account they are created under.
+The cached credentials can be decrypted by processes running under the same account that originally encrypted it.

 ##### RClone settings